silvacms/documentation/source/code_source/index.rst

      defaults = silva.app.blog.codesources
      """,

-After this modification you need to re-run buildout in order to the modification done to the ``setup.py`` file and restart your Silva
+After this modification you need to re-run buildout for the modification in the ``setup.py`` file and restart your Silva
 server:

 .. code-block:: sh